pnuehrenberg/vassi/README.md

 ![Python Version from PEP 621 TOML](https://img.shields.io/python/required-version-toml?tomlFilePath=https%3A%2F%2Fraw.githubusercontent.com%2Fpnuehrenberg%2Fvassi%2Fmain%2Fpyproject.toml)
 ![GitHub License](https://img.shields.io/github/license/pnuehrenberg/vassi)

+> [!CAUTION]
+> This package and its documentation are still under development.
+The first release will be published alongside our corresponding paper.

 # Verifiable, automated scoring of social interactions in animal groups using trajectory data